chengkuangan/pods-demo/README.md

 ## Test Results

+These are results taken from the Grafana dashboard.
+At the moment, we only interested at the time required to complete 1000 messages, i.e. `DB Time per 1000 messages`

 - 1st Run.
 Usually a bit faster because no existing record to delete.

   | Total Messages  | Total Message Size (MB)  | Ingestor Throughput (mps) | Total DB Inserts | Insert SQL Throughput   | Total DB Time | DB Time per 1000 messages|